the-codepunker/ubuntu-nvidia-mining/README.md

 2. Edit daemon.ini and assign the correct values to the settings in it
 3. Add this entry in the root crontab with `sudo crontab -e`.
 Don't forget to replace the folder paths.
 		`*/10 * * * * cd /home/[__USER__]/Desktop/eth && php ethdaemon.php >> /home/[__USER__]/Desktop/eth/miner.log 2>&1`
+4. You can then check the log like this: `cat miner.log | grep -n --after-context=20 'Miner failed'`

 ### If you want tips on how to set up the hardware check out [my post](https://www.codepunker.com/blog/ethereum-mining-on-ubuntu-16-04-with-nvidia-gpus).